wics-uw/website/content/pages/constitution.md

 6. The duties of the System Administrator are:

-    -   To chair the Systems Committee ("wics-sys");
+    -   To chair the Systems Committee (&ldquo;wics-sys&rdquo;);

+    -   To be the authority on matters regarding usage of systems;

-    -   To maintain the committee's systems, including office terminals and servers;
+    -   To maintain access control lists for the committee's computing resources, including office terminals and servers;

-    -   To maintain the official website, wics.uwaterloo.ca;
+    -   To maintain and enforce the Machine Usage Agreement, dictating acceptable use of the committee's computing resources.

-    -   To be the authority on matters regarding usage of systems.

 7. The duties of the Big CSters Director are:

-    -   To maintain the Big CSters community through useful and inclusive programming, such as workshops and discussion circles;
+    -   To maintain the Big CSters community through supportive and inclusive programming, such as workshops and discussion circles;

-    -   To run the Big CSters mentoring program, holding an absolute minimum of two events per term;
+    -   To lead the Big CSters mentoring program, running no fewer than two events per term;

     -   To administer the CSters mailing list.

 8. The duties of the Diretor of Publicity are:

-    -   To publicize events and other endeavours of the committee through physical and electronic means;
+    -   To publicize events and other committee activities through physical and electronic means;

     -   To design all media circulated by the committee including: posters, social media profiles and the official website.

+All committee memebers are free to delegate their responsibilities to others as as they see fit, but are ultimately responsible for the completion of their assigned duties.

 # Procedures #

-Any changes to procedures must be proposed with at least one week's notice, and ratified at an official meeting of the undergraduate committee.

 ## Policy ##

+Any changes to policy must be proposed with at least one week's notice, and ratified at an official meeting of the undergraduate committee.

-1. Code of Conduct\
+### Code of Conduct ###
-    The Code of Conduct outlines expected behaviour for all members of the community at any event affiliated with the undergraduate committee.
+    The Code of Conduct outlines expected behaviour for all members of the community at any community venues, online and in-person, and in any communications pertaining to committee business.
 Any member of the committee may prpose an amendment to the CoC.
 The committee must ratify any proposed amendments to the Code of Conduct.

-2. Machine Usage Agreement\
+### Machine Usage Agreement ###
     The Machine Usage Agreement outlines expected conduct when using any machines maintained by the undergraduate committee.
-The machine usage agreement is maintained by the systems administrator.
-Any proposed changes must be first ratified by wics-sys, followed by the entire committee.
+Any proposed changes must be first ratified by the Systems Committee, followed by the entire committee.

-3. Office Poliy\
+### Office Policy ###
     Office Policy outlines expected behaviour in the WiCS Undergraduate Committee office, M3 1003.
-The office policy is maintained by the Office Manager.
 Any proposed changes must be ratified by the committee.

-## Succession Procedure ##
+## Succession Procedures ##

-1. No later than the end of the first week of the fourth month of the current term, a call for committee members should be announced on the website and sent out to all affiliated mailing lists.
+1. No later than the last day of classes of current term, a call for committee members for the upcoming term shall be announced on the website and sent out to all affiliated mailing lists.

-2. New volunteers caan apply to be on the committee for the following term, and the current committee will select applicants for interviews.
+2. New volunteers can apply to be on the committee for the following term, and the current committee will select applicants for interviews.
 A new volunteer shall be anyone who has never served on the committee before, or has not served on the committee for 4 or